 How does the tennis ball posture exercise work?

-The way this exercise works, place the tennis ball under your chin, and you actually lift the head.
+The way this forward head posture exercise works, place the tennis ball under your chin, and you lift the head.
 Now that sounds strange and it sounds like it’s almost counterintuitive.
 Why are we lifting our head if we’re trying to deal with this problem of forward head posture?
 And here’s why.
-The reason why we get forward head posture is because the muscles in the back of the neck are really strong and they’re pulling the head back in this direction.
-And so as we’re pulling the head back in this direction, the head shifts forward.
+The reason why we get forward head posture is that the muscles in the back of the neck are really strong and they’re pulling the head back in this direction.
+And so as we pull the head back in this direction, the head shifts forward.
 What we’ve got to do is strengthen the muscles in the front.
 And what that does is that brings the head back down and pull things back.
 So instead of our suboccipital muscles being strong, we’ve got to train the scalings and the muscles up in the front of the neck.
 Here’s how we do it.
-You take this tennis ball, you put it under your chin, you bring your head all the way back, and then you lift it, holding the tennis ball underneath the chin, back down and lift
+You take this tennis ball, you put it under your chin, you bring your head back, and then you lift it, holding the tennis ball underneath the chin, repeat that 10 times.

-Actually, after you perform an exercise like this, you’re actually going to notice that you’re already starting to feel your head want to return back, even though you were doing an exercise that was pulling you forward.
+After you perform an exercise like this, you’re actually going to notice that you’re already starting to feel your head want to return back to normal, even though you were doing an exercise that was pulling you forward.
 Real simple, something you could do at home.
 And I hope it works out well for you.
 Now, this is one exercise that helps bring the head back.
 It strengthens the muscles in the front of the neck, but some other things that we need to be able to accomplish is to loosen up the muscles in the back of the neck.

 For more information

-Download the free course, where you can get all these exercises, all the tips and tools and techniques to be able to improve your posture and live a healthier life.
+Download the free course, where you can get all these forward head posture exercises, all the tips and tools and techniques to be able to improve your posture and live a healthier life.
 You can do it at home with the kids.
 I’m dr Emil Tompkins.
 Have a great day.